-Editor's note: It is FFS how to handle packets to unknown destinations, which may need to be sent on the NW-TT ports as well.

-Editor's note: It is FFS how a static filtering rule sent by the CNC is handled when the filtering rule applies for packets in the downlink direction.
+- When receives the UL packets with unknown destinations address, the packet is sent to all NW-TT ports.

-Editor's note: It is FFS how packet replication is achieved (i.e., for broadcast, multicast or unknown unicast frames).6.12.4 Impacts on services, entities and interfaces
+Editor's note: It is FFS how packet replication is achieved (i.e., for broadcast, multicast or unknown unicast frames).

+NOTE: static filter entry is used by NW-TT to select the egress NW-TT port for packet delivery.

-Editor's note: This clause lists impacts to existing entities and interfaces
+6.12.4 Impacts on services, entities and interfaces

+NW-TT: support the Forwarding process.